Structure of a Neuron

 Selective serotonin reuptake inhibitors (SSRIs) are a group of anti-depressant drugs which block the reuptake of serotonin neurotransmitter by the pre-synaptic neuron.
 Serotonin therefore remains in the synaptic cleft for a longer duration of time.
 This prolongs its effect on the post-synaptic neuron, thereby minimizing anxiety symptoms.

-Cocaine, a common substance of abuse, blocks the reuptake of neurotransmitter dopamine.
+Cocaine, a common substance of abuse, exerts it effects by blocking the reuptake of neurotransmitter dopamine.
 It competitively binds to the dopamine reuptake transporter, which prolongs the duration of dopamine in the synaptic cleft.
 The abuser gets a continuous pleasure sensation.

 The post-synaptic neurons become desensitized to the level of dopamine and eventually require a greater amount for the generation of action potential.
 This explains the strong addiction to cocaine.
 With a prolonged use of cocaine, the number of dopamine receptors is also reduced on the post-synaptic membrane.